'Fat suit' may uncover medical student biases against obesity

 The 207 students, 22 faculty and 13 actors who participated in the course were later surveyed about the simulation and took a 47-item Anti-Fat Attitudes Test, which focuses on weight control and blame.

-Teachers, actors and students found the obesity simulation suit and the scenario to be realistic and effective for teaching, and the students said it helped them to empathize with the patient.
-At the same time, some students said the look of the suit affected them and possibly activated stereotypes, and 12per cent said it was difficult to talk to the patient about his or her weight.
+Teachers, actors and students found the obesity simulation suit and the scenario to be realistic and effective for teaching, and the students said it helped them to empathise with the patient.
+At the same time, some students said the look of the suit affected them and possibly activated stereotypes, and 12 per cent said it was difficult to talk to the patient about his or her weight.

 In general, participants disagreed with anti-fat statements in the attitude test.
 However, students were mostly neutral toward the statement "Fat people could lose weight if they really wanted to."
 Teachers were more likely to disagree strongly with the statement "Most fat people are lazy" than were the students or actors.

-Overall, on parts of the Anti-Fat Attitudes Test, students showed significantly stronger anti-fat stigmatization compared with teachers, the researchers report.
+Overall, on parts of the Anti-Fat Attitudes Test, students showed significantly stronger anti-fat stigmatisation compared with teachers, the researchers report.

-"It was surprising to see how much of a struggle it was for our standardized patients to wear the suit, mirroring difficulties that patients with obesity have to face every day," Loda said.
-"Also, it was impressive how many stereotypes were present in these young undergraduate students, reflecting stigmatization in society starting as early as childhood."
+"It was surprising to see how much of a struggle it was for our standardised patients to wear the suit, mirroring difficulties that patients with obesity have to face every day," Loda said.
+"Also, it was impressive how many stereotypes were present in these young undergraduate students, reflecting stigmatisation in society starting as early as childhood."

 "While explicit weight bias against people with obesity has reduced slightly, implicit weight bias has increased while other biases are decreasing, and this is concerning as more of our populations are living with overweight and obesity," said Lesley Gray of the University of Otago in Wellington, New Zealand.